kiosk-exchange/kiosk/docs/intro/buy.md

 `Buy` will then verify with the relevant `Market` that the buyer has entered the correct price and that the specified quantity of that product is available.
 If everything checks out, the price of the transaction will be transferred from the buyer to the `Market` and the product will be sent from the `Market` to the buyer.

+To keep things simple, `Buy` only supports *synchronous* transactions at the moment.
+This means only products that can provide instant delivery, such as Ethereum assets and other digital goods are supported.
+In the future, `Buy` will support *asynchronous* transactions which will allow for sales involving physical goods that require delivery.
+These transactions will depend on an escrow smart contract to hold funds in the interim.

-In future releases, `Buy` will have more functionality to support different use cases:
+In upcoming releases, `Buy` will also have more functionality to support different use cases:

 **`Buy.sol`**
 ```cs